Fighting antimicrobial resistance (AMR) is one of the AVA's three strategic priorities.

 Australian veterinarians are trained and experienced in the principles of judicious antimicrobial use.
 As a result, Australian animals have low levels of antibiotic resistance in their bacterial fauna, compared to other countries.

 In 2015, the Australian Government released its first ever national strategy to combat antimicrobial resistance.
 It included a number of priorities for action relating to antibiotic use in animals, as well as issues relating to veterinary practice such as infection prevention and control.
-An updated strategy for 2020-2025 has since been relesed.
-The AVA has been an active participant in the development and implementation of both national strategies.
+Subsequently Australia’s National Antimicrobial Resistance Strategy – 2020 and Beyond (the 2020 Strategy) was released, and from that Australia’s Animal Sector Antimicrobial Resistance Action Plan 2023 to 2028 (Action Plan) was developed under the leadership of the Australian CVO, Dr Mark Schipp.
+This aligns with the 7 objectives of and the priority activities of the One Health Master Action Plan for Australia’s National Antimicrobial Resistance Strategy 2020 & Beyond (OHMAP).
+It provides Australia’s animal health and animal industry sectors with agreed priority activities for the terrestrial and aquatic animal sectors to implement the 2020 Strategy.
+The AVA has been an active participant in the development and implementation of all of these national strategies.

 AVA's work in the fight against AMR